FRINXio/FRINX-machine/README.md

 $ newgrp docker
 ```

-And then join the the node to the swarm with token provided by the manager:
+And then join the worker node to the swarm with token provided by the manager:
 ```sh
 $ docker swarm join --token SWMTKN-<TOKEN> IP:PORT
 ```

-### Deploying UniConfig services
-To deploy UniConfig to a worker node, distribute the default UniConfig configuration to `/opt` directory on the remote node (SCP used as an example) and use `--deploy-uniconfig NODENAME` flag:
+To deploy UniConfig to a worker node, distribute the default UniConfig configuration to `/opt` directory on the worker node (SCP used as an example) and use `--deploy-uniconfig NODENAME` flag.

 From the manager node:
 ```sh
 $ scp -r ./config/uniconfig/frinx username@host:/home/username/